+Figure 1.
+Illustration of the policy architecture with the used notations.
+The agent is represented by the "Policy Network" and "Sampling action distributions" blocks together. st: "raw" observation, st: preprocessed observation, at: predicted action, at: postprocessed action

 Policy architecture

 The controller policy is realized by a shallow (4-layer) convolutional neural network.
+Both the policy and the value network use the architecture presented by Mnih et al. [1], with the only difference of using linear activation on the output of the policy network.
+No weights are shared between the policy and the value network.
 We consider this policy end-to-end because the only learning component is the neural network, which directly computes actions based on observations from the environment.
-Both the policy and the value network use the architecture presented by Mnih et al. [1], with no weight sharing (with the only difference of using linear activation on the output of the policy network).

-Some pre- and post-processing is applied to the observations and actions respectively, but these only perform very simple transformations.
+Some pre- and post-processing is applied to the observations and actions respectively, but these only perform very simple transformations (explained in the next paragraph and Section 2.3).
+The aim of these pre- and postprocessing steps is to transform the st observations and at actions to representations that enable faster convergence without losing important features in the observations or restricting necessary actions.

 The input of the policy network is the last three observations (images) scaled, cropped and stacked (along the depth axis).
-The observations returned by the environment are 640×480 (width, height) RGB images whose top third mainly shows the sky, therefore is cropped.
-Then, the cropped images are scaled down to 84×84 resolution (note the uneven scaling), which are then stacked along the depth axis resulting in 84×84×9 input tensors.
+The observations returned by the environment (st on Figure 1) are 640×480 (width, height) RGB images whose top third mainly shows the sky, therefore is cropped.
+Then, the cropped images are scaled down to 84×84 resolution (note the uneven scaling), which are then stacked along the depth axis resulting in 84×84×9 input tensors (st on Figure 1).
 The last three images are stacked to provide the policy with information about the robot's speed and acceleration.

-We experimented with multiple action representations (see Section 2.3), depending on these the policy outputs one or two scalar values which control the vehicle.
-The policy is stochastic, therefore the output of the neural network produces the parameters of a (multivariate diagonal) normal distribution, which is sampled to acquire actions.
+We experimented with multiple action representations (see Section 2.3).
+Depending on these, the policy outputs at predicted action vector of two or a scalar value that controls the vehicle.
+The policy is stochastic; therefore, the output of the neural network produces the μ and logσ parameters of a multivariate diagonal normal distribution.
+During training, this distribution is sampled to acquire the at actions, which improves the exploration of the action space.
+During evaluations, the sampling step is skipped by using the predicted μ mean value as the at policy output.

 Action representations